microsoft/LUIS-Samples/bot-integration-samples/hotel-finder/csharp/README.md

 ## Code highlights - understanding key parts

 One of the main problems in human-computer interactions is the ability of the computer to understand what a person wants and find the pieces of information that are relevant to their intent.
-In the LUIS application, you will bundle together the intents and entities that are important to your task.
+In the LUIS application, you've bundled together the intents and entities that are important to your task.

 Here are LuisIntent attributes decorating [RootLuisDialog](Dialogs/RootLuisDialog.cs#L36) methods to handle LUIS Intents, for instance `[LuisIntent("SearchHotels")]`.